about naga siddhi

 One viewer once described my work to me as “whimsical, but it makes you think.”
 I hope that, beneath their playful appearance, I create images that resonate with others on a deeper level.
 Making images helps me re-imagine and re-image myself and re-enchant my relationship to the world.
 I hope to inspire others to do the same.

-All works are for sale, please me contact via the ‘contact’ page on this site for prices and more details.
+All works are for sale.
+Prices currently range between £450 to £1,450.
+Please me contact via the ‘contact’ page on this site for specific prices and for more details.